csvconf/csvconf.com/faq.md

 ## I am giving a talk.
 Will we be able to practice using the platform prior to May 13/14?

 Yes, we will host a series of open hours sessions on Crowdcast where we will be available to help speakers get familiar with the software.
-Practice sessions are slated to take place each Tuesday at 4pm GMT from 28 April 2020.
-If you are a speaker, you can sign up here <https://www.crowdcast.io/e/8nlsr47z/1>
+Practice sessions will be scheduled.

 In addition, we will run a session prior to the conference for participants to familiarise themselves with the platform.